Disability Living Allowance

 Being invited to claim Personal Independence Payment

-The DWP will send you a letter telling you to start claiming Personal Independence Payment.
+The DWP or DCS will send you a letter telling you to start claiming Personal Independence Payment.
 You have four weeks to respond.

 Second invitation to claim Personal Independence Payment

-If you don’t claim Personal Independence Payment after the first invitation from the DWP, you’ll be sent another letter asking you to claim this benefit.
+If you don’t claim Personal Independence Payment after the first invitation from the DWP or DCS, you’ll be sent another letter asking you to claim this benefit.
 If you don’t claim by the date given on the second letter, your Disability Living Allowance will be suspended.

 Getting the decision